Addiction is the inability to have control over doing, using, or taking something until you reach a point where it can be harmful to you and others.

 Below is a quick overview of some of the therapeutic approaches applied at Garden State Treatment for mental health treatment, substance abuse treatment, or drug abuse disorder treatment.

 Cognitive behavioral therapy (CBT) is based on talk therapy sessions.
-As a form of short-term psychotherapy, this type of therapy combines cognitive and behavioral theories.
+As a form of short-term psychotherapy, this type of behavioral health therapy combines cognitive and behavioral theories.

 It aims at transforming negative thoughts and thinking patterns into more positive, goal-oriented ones.
-Hence, it works to enhance emotions and foster positive development.
+Hence, it works to enhance mental health and foster positive development.